A cone at rest tends to stay at rest, and a cone in motion tends to stay in motion. Based on what he

 clarity and alacrity of musical events in the same way they were presented in the Musikverein, he would

-need a midrange driver that could start and stop quickly enough to reveal information occuring within
+need a midrange driver that could start and stop quickly enough to reveal information occurring within

 20 milliseconds (twenty thousandths of a second) of a an initial cone excursion.
 He needed a driver